-So many books have been written, sermons have been preached and studies have been conducted on the doctrine of Christian suffering.
+So many books have been written, sermons have been preached and studies have been conducted on the doctrine of Christian suffering and persecution of believers.
 Yet nobody knows it better than those who have actually tasted it.

-As you are aware by now, last Sunday evening 21 of our Coptic brothers found out what it is like to suffer for Christ, when they were executed by members of the extremist Jihadist group known as ISIS.
+As you are aware by now, last Sunday evening 21 of our Coptic brothers found out what it is like to suffer and be persecuted for Christ, when they were executed by members of the extremist Jihadist group known as ISIS.
 Reportedly some of them were whispering the words “My Lord Jesus Christ” even while their perpetrators cut their heads off while others appeared to be praying silently.
-These brave men who experienced the highest form of suffering, have a very special message for us tonight.
+These brave men who experienced the highest form of suffering and persecution, have a very special message for us tonight.
 Here’s that message.

 I. Because of the assurance of resurrection, (John 6:40)